RWKV-Vibe/.github/profile/README.md

 - Simple and intuitive tools for training and inference
 - Various optimizations tailored for RWKV models
 - Comprehensive guides and tutorials for using RWKV
--A curated list of awesome RWKV projects
+- A curated list of awesome RWKV projects

 We warmly welcome everyone to join us and contribute to the development of the RWKV community.
 You're also welcome to donate your RWKV-related projects to the RWKV-Vibe organization — you'll still retain full ownership and maintainership of your repositories.